-Stalking was regulated for the first time in the Act on Protection of the Family and the Prevention of Violence Against Women in 2012 (Article 13) according to the Istanbul Convention, Article 34.316 It has gender-neutral language in the sense that it encompasses complainants and perpetrators of both sexes.
-There is no definition of stalking in the act, but the Istanbul Convention defines it as 'the intentional conduct of repeatedly engaging in threatening conduct directed at another person, causing her/him to fear for her/his safety' (Article 34).317
+Convention, Article 34, which was binding until 1 July 2021.
+It has gender-neutral language in the sense that it encompasses complainants and perpetrators of both sexes.
+There is no definition of stalking in the act, but the Istanbul Convention defines it as 'the intentional conduct of repeatedly engaging in threatening conduct directed at another person, causing her/him to fear for her/his safety' (Article 34).
+On the other hand, PC Article 123 provides that where a person persistently makes phone calls, creates noise, or otherwise acts in an unlawful manner, with the aim of disturbing a person's peace and harmony, the offender will be sentenced to a penalty of imprisonment for a term of three months to one year, upon the complaint of the victim.